chpollin/Overhaul-UFBAS/Webdevelopment/ReadMe.md

 ### Conclusion

 The code review of ‘Urfehdebücher der Stadt Basel - digitale Edition’ (UFBAS) project has revealed several areas for improvement, particularly in HTML and JavaScript.
 While the CSS shows solid work on layout and design, improvements can be made in HTML to enhance SEO, accessibility, and semantics.
 JavaScript can benefit from refactoring, error handling, and modern practices.
 Overall, the insights gained from this review provide a clear path for the project’s rehaul and refactoring, aligned with current best practices and considerations in web development.

-# 2. Iteration

-## Initial Prompt

-Here are two HTML pages, three XSLT files, CSS files (template.css, navbar.css) and several JavaScript (not yet added) files from a web project from 2017.
-This collection of files forms the core of a specialised web interface for reading historical sources, specifically allowing users to explore a digital edition of the original books of the city of Basel.

-XSLT files: These three files play a vital role in transforming TEI (Text Encoding Initiative) XML into HTML and orchestrate the rendering of content for the digital edition.

-I would like you to carry out a comprehensive step-by-step analysis of both the HTML pages and the XSLT, CSS and JavaScript files, from the perspective of a web development and user interface expert.

-Objective: Identify areas for improvement and suggest updates to improve the overall user experience, performance and adherence to modern web standards.
-Your evaluation should include, but not be limited to, considerations for

-* Accessibility: Ensure that content is accessible to all users, including those with disabilities.
-* Responsiveness: Evaluate the adaptability of the design to different devices and screen sizes.
-* Usability: Analyse ease of use, ease of navigation and overall user interaction.
-* Code efficiency: Examine the code structure for optimisation opportunities.

-Here are results from my 1. iteration: [...]